flaviferri/flaviferri/README.md

 👀 I’m interested in learning and mastering Full Stack Development.

-🌱 I’m currently learning HTML,CSS,JavaScript, React API's + API Rest so far.
+🌱 I’m currently learning HTML,CSS,JavaScript, React API's + API Rest and JAVA !!!

 💞️ I’m looking to collaborate on open-source projects and opportunities to expand my knowledge.